msvrtan/materials/talks/road-to-seniority-v2/tech-version.md

 Look, I'm adaptable, not abusable.

 ## Log time

 I started logging time 10 years ago for myself, I dont share it with anyone, it started as a need for tracking time as I tend to get lost.
 I still suck at predictions and estimates but at least I can take a look and see how much time I spent preparing this talk.
 Of course, it will not cover all the time as I would also be walking my dog and thinking about it and so on.

+## you cant improve things you dont measure

 ## Write notes & todos

 Instead of remembering things, write them down.
-Yes, I hated the idea of writing things down too but at some point in time, life just became too much to handle: I would either drive to the shop and think 'dont forget to buy tomatoes,dont forget to buy tomatoes' or I would come out of shop with everything but that.Mind is precious resource, use it for creative things not for remembering
+Yes, I hated the idea of writing things down too but at some point in time, life just became too much to handle: I would either drive to the shop and think 'dont forget to buy tomatoes,dont forget to buy tomatoes' or I would come out of shop with everything but that.
+Mind is precious resource, use it for creative things not for remembering

 ## Throw money at problems